-MinGW has been bringing GNU compiler tools to Windows since the late 1990s.
+MinGW brings GNU compiler tools to Windows since the late 1990s.

 pacman package manager.

-- run the installer, installing to c:/msys64.
-It needs to be on a non-FAT /ExFAT drive, such as c:.
+Download msys2-x86_64-*.exe and run the installer, installing to C:/msys64.
+MSYS2 needs to be on a non-FAT / non-ExFAT drive capable of symbolic links, such as

-do an update to get the latest packages, in the MSYS2 terminal.
+Start the MSYS2 console in the Windows Start menu.
+Update MSYS2 to get the latest packages in the MSYS2 terminal.
 Run this command multiple times until it says “nothing to do”.

 From MSYS2 command prompt, tasks include: